Imayankparadkar/SmartKumbh/README.md

 7.3 Create .env File

-Create a .env file in the root of your project (same level as package.json) and add the following variables:
+Create a .env file in the root directory and add:

 # Firebase
 VITE_FIREBASE_API_KEY=